 You’ve Been Fired (Post-Separation Advice)

 Generally, you’ll be told of your termination in a face-to-face meeting.
-The meeting might be led by your boss, or it could be someone from human resources, depending on the size of the company.
+Your boss might lead the meeting, or it could be someone from human resources, depending on the company’s size.

 In your dismissal meeting, you will likely be given information about any benefits you will receive.
 For example, you may receive a severance package — although you aren’t guaranteed it unless your employment contract specifies it.

-Fewer companies are offering so-called “golden parachutes” for departing employees, and most are reserved for top-level executives.
+Fewer companies offer so-called “golden parachutes” for departing employees, and most are reserved for top-level executives.